tthorntone/AdNauseam-Wiki/FAQ.md

 1. You can find easy-install links for AdNauseam on <a href="https://addons.mozilla.org/en-US/firefox/addon/adnauseam/" target="_new">Firefox</a>, or <a href="https://addons.opera.com/en/extensions/details/adnauseam-2" target="_new">Opera</a>.
 Just click 'install' to get started.

-2. Unfortunately, due to compatibility issues with new version of Firefox on Android, you will need to manually install the android.xpi file [from our latest release page](https://github.com/dhowe/AdNauseam/releases/latest).
+2. Unfortunately, due to compatibility issues with new version of Firefox on Android, you will need to manually install the android .xpi file [from our latest release page](https://github.com/dhowe/AdNauseam/releases/latest).

     a.
-To do so, open Firefox for Android and turn off signing by browsing to about:config then locating and setting _xpinstall.signatures.required_ to false.
+First, open Firefox for Android and turn off signing by browsing to about:config then locating and setting _xpinstall.signatures.required_ to false.

     b.
-Finally, download the current firefox-android.xpi and drag it into your browser to install
+Then download the current firefox-android.xpi and drag it into your browser to install

 3. For Chrome, you will need to follow [these instructions](https://github.com/dhowe/AdNauseam/wiki/Install-AdNauseam-on-Chrome-Without-Google's-Permission).